davew-msft/MLOps-E2E/README.md

 ![import](https://raw.githubusercontent.com/DataSnowman/MLonBigData/master/images/import.png)

-Select the dbc file that was cloned from the GitHub repo and click the `Import` button
+Select the BikeBuyerOps.dbc file that was cloned from the GitHub repo.
+The location should be MLonBigData\BikeBuyer\ADBnotebooks Click the `Import` button

 ![importNotebooks](https://raw.githubusercontent.com/DataSnowman/MLonBigData/master/images/importNotebooks.png)